cognitiveclodfr/shopify-fulfillment-tool/docs/QUICK_START.md

 ## 🎯 Quick Tips

-**Performance:**
-- 1,000 orders → ~5 seconds
-- 10,000 orders → ~30 seconds
-- For 50,000+ orders, split into batches

 **Best Practices:**
-- Run analysis daily for fresh data
 - Review low stock alerts
-- Check repeat customer orders for special handling
+- Check repeat orders for check if any problem
 - Use rules to automate repetitive tasks

 **Shortcuts:**